drinkingtheink/subreddit-post-retriever/README.md

 ![Subreddit Surfer](https://gdurl.com/a_o0)

-Find the most recent mosts of any Subreddit easily, thanks to [React](https://reactjs.org/) and the public Reddit .json-rendered search URLs.
+Find the most recent posts of any Subreddit easily, thanks to [React](https://reactjs.org/) and the public Reddit .json-rendered search URLs.

+Start typing to start surfing!

 # App Boilerplate